Giftbit/Lightrail-API-V2-Docs/feature-deep-dive/redemption-and-balance-rules.md

 ```

 ## How Rules Work
-Value and Redemption Rules are evaluated for each line item during checkout.
+Balance and Redemption Rules are evaluated for each line item during checkout.
 Rules operate on a Rule Context which contains the current line item (`currentLineItem`), the transaction totals (`totals`), and a list of all of the line items in the transaction (`lineItems`).

 ### Rule Context
 ```json